Skip to content

 Setting up the die cut machine depends entirely on the part's complexity, which can translate into hours, or even days of labor time.
 Yet, after the press has been assembled, converters often run thousands of parts in minutes

-If you’re looking at the timeline as a whole, machine run time makes up a small portion of the total time it takes to get your parts.
-Most jobs can be run in a day or two depending on quantity.
-If you’re producing a lot of parts at once, this analysis may change, but ultimately, the lead times for material will significantly outweigh this step.
+If you look at the timeline as a whole, machine run time makes up a small portion of the total time it takes to get your parts.
+Most jobs can be run in a day or two, depending on quantity.
+If you’re producing a lot of parts at once, this analysis may change, but ultimately, your material lead times will significantly outweigh the machine run time

 6. SHIPPING YOUR CUSTOM DIE CUT PARTS